menu

 Controlled heat flow for Gemstar Case Study inner funnel and external thread.
 Courtesy of Gemstar.

-The project had two constraints: complying with EPA’s requirements and ensuring compliance with quality standards.
-The biggest challenge was in manufacturing the internal funnel in the threaded area where the tank was sealed.
-In the end, wall thickness was controlled in the desired areas, specific changes were made to the design, and a plastic body that met the initial restrictions was obtained in cycles of time 27% shorter.
+The project faced two constraints: meeting EPA requirements and ensuring adherence to quality standards.
+The biggest challenge was manufacturing the internal funnel in the threaded area where the tank was sealed.
+They successfully controlled the wall thickness in the required areas, made specific design adjustments, and produced a plastic body that met the initial restrictions, completing the process 27% faster.

 Overall, this new technology allows companies to reduce cycle times, eliminate labor-intensive processes, manufacture unique product geometries with tight tolerances, consistency, and repeatability.
 Moreover, it can be used for materials that are difficult to process by traditional molding methods.